Chocolate is Really Confusing Cannabis Testers

 The combination of chocolate and cannabis, which has forever dazed marijuana users, is now confusing the cannabis professionals who analyze the infused edibles.

-Researchers in California claim that components in chocolate could be interfering with cannabis potency tests, which could mean thousands of cannabis-chocolate products across the US are inaccurately labelled.
+Researchers in California claim that components in chocolate could be interfering with cannabis potency tests, which could mean thousands of cannabis-chocolate products across the US are inaccurately labeled.

 The research, which was presented at a meeting of the American Chemical Society, found that one gram of cannabis-infused chocolate showed higher levels of THC than two grams of material.
 The analysts say this error indicates that the chocolate is disrupting the cannabis testing equipment.